When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 There are numerous famous people named Henry that could influence your final naming decision.
 It is a name that has been given to a number of famous actors, novelists, athletes, politicians, and monarchs.

-• Henry David Thoreau: An essayist, poet, and philosopher.
+• Henry David Thoreau: An influential essayist, poet, and philosopher.

-• Henry Wadsworth Longfellow: A poet and teacher.
+• Henry Wadsworth Longfellow: A celebrated poet and teacher.

-• Henry “Hank” Aaron: An American baseball player.
+• Henry “Hank” Aaron: A legendary American baseball player.

 Many popular characters in film and music have the name Henry.

-• Henry F. Potter: Character from the movie “It’s A Wonderful Life”
+• Henry F. Potter: The antagonist from the movie “It’s A Wonderful Life.”

-• Henry Pym: Character from the movie “Ant-Man”
+• Henry Pym: The original Ant-Man from the Marvel Universe.

 Is Henry a Popular Name?